alanmitchell/bmon/docs/source/transform-expressions.rst

 --------------

-If your pulse counter is setup to reset to zero after it reports its pulse count (Monnit wireless pulse counters 2013 and before), a different Transform function must be used to convert the counter values into rates.
+If your pulse counter is setup to reset to zero after it reports its pulse count (Monnit wireless pulse counters 2013 and earlier), a different Transform function must be used to convert the counter values into rates.
 This is not the preferred method for setting up a pulse counter but may be needed for those counters that do not have a count accumulation mode, as described in the prior section.

-The screenshot below is example of configuring a counter that resets to zero after each sensor report.
+The screenshot below is an example of configuring a counter that resets to zero after each sensor report.

 .. image:: /_static/transform_ex3.png